The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

-The novelty of this paper is in particular a direct control of the positivity of the two-point functions, obtained by spectral calculus of elliptic Hilbert complexes.
-Some microlocal property of the M\o ller operators then guarantees the validity of the Hadamard condition without exploiting the so called {\em deformation argument}, or better, by re-formulating it into a definite and rigorous form in terms of M\o ller operators.
+One novelty of this paper is in particular a direct control of the positivity of the two-point functions, obtained by spectral calculus of elliptic Hilbert complexes.
+Some microlocal property of the M\o ller operators then guarantees the validity of the Hadamard condition without exploiting the classical so called {\em deformation argument}, or better, by re-formulating it into a new form in terms of M\o ller operators.